Feds are sending medical experts to Ohio toxic train wreck site as residents' safety concerns simmer | KRDO

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Betsy Klein, Samantha Beech, Paul P. Murphy, Kristina Sgueglia, Rebekah Riess, Eric Levenson, Dave Alsup, and Amanda Watts contributed to this report.
+CNN’s Betsy Klein, Samantha Beech, Paul P. Murphy, Kristen Holmes, Kristina Sgueglia, Rebekah Riess, Eric Levenson, Dave Alsup, and Amanda Watts contributed to this report.